 Now, the voltage gives an excellent indication of a car battery’s health.
 You will want to see a voltage higher than 12.4v.
 Ideally, it should be 12.7v.

 If it’s under 12.4v, give your car a short drive and check it again with the engine off.
 Test it again after it has been charged by the alternator.

 If the reading is still low, then you will need to charge or replace your car battery.

 You can buy a car battery charger from most automotive stockists and stores.
-We’d recommend researching which charger is best for your car model, either through the manufacturer’s website, instructions or via an independent garage.
+We would recommend researching which charger is best for your car model, either through the manufacturer’s website, instructions or via an independent garage.

 Before charging, always read the instruction manual of both your car battery and the car battery charger.
-We’d also recommend buying an automatic car battery charger, as this switches off once the optimum voltage has been achieved.
+We would also recommend buying an automatic car battery charger, as this switches off once the optimum voltage has been achieved.

 To charge a car battery, simply:

 To replace a car battery, follow these steps: